Oren Peli

-Oren Peli (אורן פלאי / אורן פלי; born January 21, 1970) is an Israeli film director, producer and screenwriter, known for directing the 2007 film Paranormal Activity.
+Oren Peli (אורן פלאי / אורן פלי; born January 21, 1970) is an Israeli filmmaker, best known for writing and directing the 2007 horror film Paranormal Activity.
+He acted as producer on subsequent films in the franchise, as well as on the first five films in the Insidious franchise.

 Early life

 Peli was born in Ramat Gan, Israel, to a Jewish family.
 At the age of 19, he moved to the United States.

 Career

 Peli began as a computer software programmer, and was one of the developers behind Photon Paint, a bitmap graphics program for the Amiga.
 He is also credited for developing the networking code for the home console versions of Mortal Kombat 3, during his work at Sculptured Software.

 His first film Paranormal Activity was inspired by Peli moving into his first house alone and without family nearby.
 Peli heard creaks and knocks in the night, which laid the groundwork for a film about a family running around with cameras trying to catch what was going on in the house.

 After the success of Paranormal Activity, Peli worked with James Wan and Leigh Whannell to develop Insidious.
 Peli also produced and wrote the 2012 horror film Chernobyl Diaries, based on the Chernobyl disaster and on his story The Diary of Lawson Oxford.
 The film followed "a group of friends who, while vacationing in Europe, find themselves stranded in the abandoned city of Prypiat, Ukraine only to discover that they are not alone."